vlad17/vlad17.github.io/_posts/2016-07-17-ad-click-prediction.md

 * Features are "extremely sparse"
 * Serving must happen quickly, at a rate of billions of predictions per day.
 Though never mentioned explicitly in the paper, I'm assuming the training rate (dependent on the actual number of ads shown, not considered) is thus a small fraction of this but still considerable.

-Given sparsity level and scalability requirements, online regularized logisitic regression seems to be the way to go.
+Given sparsity level and scalability requirements, online regularized logistic regression seems to be the way to go.
 How do we build a holistic machine learning solution for it?

 [Vowpal Wabbit](https://arxiv.org/abs/1110.4198) was developed a few years before a solution to these kinds of problems, but handled several orders of magnitudes less (its dictionary size is \\(2^{18}\\) by default).